UniqueNetwork/unique_docs/archive/minting/generative-nft.md

 ### 3.2 Get some tokens

-For this guide, we are using Opal Network, and you can obtain OPL tokens for free by using [Telegram faucet bot](https://t.me/unique2faucet_opal_bot).
+You can obtain UNQ tokens on .
 You will have to provide your address (not a mnemonic phrase!).
 Click on the circle icon next to your account in the Polkadot extension to copy it.

 > 💡 If you are ready to mint tokens on the mainnet, change the endpoint variable in the config.js file.
 Set it to `https://rest.unique.network/v2/unique`.
 >